 In the latter years the company was run by Reg Otton, a bachelor, who lived in that nice Georgian house called Walnut house, in St Davids Hill.
 He had one or two notable assistants, Jimmy for one, and when he died in the late 60s/70s, Reg Otton left all the very senior men £100 each – virtually nothing for a life of subservience.
 He left the business to the staff, who sold the premises and moved down to Marsh Barton before selling to Jewson.

-But rescue was a hand, the overnight delivery driver arrived and found that somebody had forced their way into the fridge, he opened the door, saw Paddy covered in icicles lurching towards him, so he quickly slammed the door again, got in his lorry and drove around the town looking for a policeman to go back with him and deal with Paddy.
+But rescue was a hand, the overnight delivery driver arrived and found that somebody had forced their way into the fridge, he opened the door, saw 'Ricky' covered in icicles lurching towards him, so he quickly slammed the door again, got in his lorry and drove around the town looking for a policeman to go back with him and deal with 'Ricky'.

-They said there was a pool of water in the cell when Paddy thawed out!
+They said there was a pool of water in the cell when 'Ricky' thawed out!